jayantjain100/video-synchronisation/status.md

 7. Improving the synchronisation quality- getting frame level synchronisation.

 8. The option to pre-download the video and use the internet for just synchronisation. (e.g if someone has a slow connection)

+9. Think of the compression aspect? if you upload your own video vs directly using netflix and youtube, you lose out on the benefits like compression and CDNs (which reduce latency by having nearby servers).

+## Some fixes to the problems

+1. Currently I block the server for 1 second from accepting requests from different clients once it receives a new state update.
+This helps prevent processing the redundant requests the users send after they implement a change (since we dont distinguish bw user caused and event caused).
+Compromise - if I make a change, and my friend makes a change 0.5s later at his/her end, their legitimate change would get ignored.